seinecle/blog/_posts/2022-09-08-story-gephi-user-contributor.md

 ## From enthusiastic user to first steps as a contributor

 In the course of using Gephi, I started asking a lot of questions on the [now defunct Gephi forum](https://forum-gephi.org/).
-The community of users is now the most active in a [private Facebook group](https://www.facebook.com/groups/gephi) with close to 10,000 members (join!), where I continue being active.
+The community of users is now the most active in a [private Facebook group](https://www.facebook.com/groups/gephi) with close to 10,000 members (join!), where I continue to be active.

 Even with the help I received on the forum ([Sébastien Heymann](https://www.linkedin.com/in/heymann) did a lot here!), I was frustrated by the absence of basic functions I needed.
 Like: paint a node in green if it has the text "green" stored in one of its attributes.
 How to get these functions I needed?